Sailing - Generation 'F' sets sights on Youth America's Cup

-HAMILTON, Bermuda Foiling catamarans similar to those being sailed in the America's Cup are creating a new generation of sailors and teams seeking to attract a new breed of supporters.
+HAMILTON, Bermuda (Reuters) - Foiling catamarans similar to those being sailed in the America's Cup are creating a new generation of sailors and teams seeking to attract a new breed of supporters.

 Among the crews in the 2017 Red Bull Youth America's Cup in Bermuda, which culminates next week as eight teams battle for the title, one team found a novel way to boost sailing's youth appeal.